Germany cuts most ties with Russian museums | DW | 20.03.2022

 "A Schliemann exhibition without Russia is difficult," says Matthias Wemhoff, director of the Museum of Prehistory and Early History, the collection housed in the Neues Museum.

-The exhibition will neither be able to travel to Moscow's Pushkin Museum as planned, Wemhoff said in a blog, adding that plans to pursue the debate on looted art with Russia are also halted.
+The exhibition will not be able to travel to Moscow's Pushkin Museum as planned either, Wemhoff said in a blog, adding that plans to pursue the debate on looted art with Russia are also halted.

 A lot of trust was built between the German and Russian museums in recent years, says archaeologist Manfred Nawroth, a curator of the Schliemann exhibition.
 Now they are trying to "somehow save" the deep-rooted cooperation via phone calls, video conferences and emails.